-I recently attended a meeting of startup founders who pitched their companies.
-Interestingly enough, many of them touted artificial intelligence.
+I attended a meeting of startup founders who pitched their companies.
+Interestingly enough, many of them touted their use of artificial intelligence.

-Yes, this technology has quickly become red hot.
+This technology has quickly become red hot.
 After all, the market opportunity is massive.
-Gartner estimates that spending will grow at an average compound annual rate of 18% to $383.5 billion by 2020.
+Gartner estimates that spending on AI will grow at an average compound annual growth rate of 18% to $383.5 billion by 2020.

 Yet AI is not easy to develop.
-There needs to be access to huge amounts of data, so as to find patterns.
-What’s more, AI requires top-notch data scientists.
+Huge amounts of data must be accessed to find patterns.
+Moreover, top-notch data scientists must be hired to work on AI.
 As should be no surprise, this kind of talent is in short supply nowadays.

-OK then, which names are positioned to benefit?
-Well, let’s take a look at five that stand out:
+Let’s take a look at five AI-intensive companies that stand out:

 Google has been creating industry standards for AI as well, primarily through its own language called TensorFlow.
 Just some of the companies that use it include Uber, eBay (NASDAQ:EBAY) and Coca-Cola (NYSE:KO).

-Finally, the valuation of GOOG stock is at reasonable levels, with the forward price-to-earnings ratio is 27X, which is in-line with other mega tech operators like Microsoft (NASDAQ:MSFT).
-This puts it at the top of the heap among artificial intelligence stocks.
+Finally, the valuation of GOOG stock is at reasonable levels, with the forward price-to-earnings ratio at 28.62, which is in-line with other mega tech operators like Microsoft (NASDAQ:MSFT).
+That puts it at the top of the heap among artificial intelligence stocks.

 Nvidia (NASDAQ:NVDA) is the pioneer of GPUs (Graphics Processing Units), which are chips that process large amounts of data cost-effectively.
 The technology was initially focused on the gaming market.

 But NVDA realized that GPUs were also ideal for AI.
-To this end, the company has leveraged these systems into areas like datacenters and autonomous vehicles.
+To this end, the company has sold them to companies for use in datacenters and autonomous vehicles.

 No doubt, it has been a very good move.
-Consider that NVDA has been on a strong growth ramp before flattening a bit at the end of its fiscal year.
-In the latest quarter, revenues dropped by 24% to $2.21 billion year over year, but finished the year up with 21% growth to $11.72 billion.
+Consider that NVDA had been on a strong growth ramp before flattening a bit at the end of its last fiscal year.

 For example, earlier this year Evercore ISI analyst C.J.
-Muse boosted the price target on NVDA stock to $400, which implies 41% upside.
+Muse boosted the price target on NVDA stock to $400, which implied 41% upside and now implies a gain of more than 100%.
 In his report, he noted that the company’s technology is “becoming the standard AI platform.”

-Now, IBM has definitely had its troubles.
+IBM has definitely had its troubles.
 But the investments in AI and other cutting-edge technologies have been making a difference.
-Note that during the trailing 12 months, IBM’s Strategic Imperatives, which include cloud computing, security, analytics, Big Data and mobile, generated $39 billion, or about 48% of total revenues.
+Note that during the over a recent 12 months period , IBM’s Strategic Imperatives, which include cloud computing, security, analytics, Big Data and mobile, generated $40 billion, more than 50% of itstotal revenues.
 This has helped improve the growth rate of the overall business.

-IBM stock also has an attractive dividend, which is at 4.49%.
+IBM stock also has an attractive dividend yield, which is at 4.9%.
 This is one of the highest in the tech industry.
-Oh, and the valuation is reasonable as well.
-Consider that the forward price-to-earnings ratio is only 9.88x.
+And its valuation is reasonable as well.
+Consider that the forward P/E ratio is only 1ten.

 Source: Simone.Brunozzi Via Flickr